HUMAN TRAFFICKING IS DEFINED BY THE UN AS:

 HUMAN TRAFFICKING DOES NOT HAPPEN IN A VACUUM; THERE ARE DRIVING FORCES BEHIND THE PHENOMENON THAT CREATE THE PERFECT CONDITIONS FOR THE INDUSTRY TO THRIVE

-Previously it was common to speak about the push and pull factors when explaining the complexity of the challenge of attempting to combat human trafficking: push factors (i.e. reasons that push them to leave) include poverty, lack of work opportunity, domestic violence and such; pull factors (i.e. reasons that pull or create a need for them to go to a destination) could include a shortage of cheap labour, a high demand for sex workers and such.
-As more is understood about human trafficking, there is recognition that a more dynamic approach to tackling the problem is needed, as the situation is extremely complex.
+Previously it was common to speak about the push and pull factors when explaining the complexity of the challenge of attempting to combat human trafficking: push factors (i.e. reasons that push them to leave) include poverty, lack of work opportunity, domestic violence and such; pull factors (i.e. motives that pull or create a need for them to go to a destination) could include a shortage of cheap labour, high demand for sex workers.
+As more is understood about human trafficking, there is recognition that a more dynamic approach to tackling the problem is needed, as the situation is highly complex.